-\$ (13,071) \$ 106,580 283,494 390,074 (38.760) (271,395) (1,829) (311,884) \$ 78,090 \$ (1,832) (810) (8,561) 1,389 (818) \$ (10,632) Bond premiums and discounts are expended in the governmental funds when the bonds are issued, and are capitalized in the statement of net assets.
-This is the amount of premiums capitalized during the current period Repayment of bond principal and the payment to escrow for refunding of debt are reported as expenditures in governmental funds and, thus, have the effect of reducing fund belance because current financial resources have been used.
-For the City as a whole towers, the principal payment is and payment to escrow for refunded debt reduces the featilises in the statement of ned assets and do not result in expenses in the statement of activities.
+\$ (13,071) \$ 106,580 283,494 390,074 (38.760) (271.395) (1.836) (311.884) \$ 78,090 \$ (1,832) (810) (8,561) 1,389 (818) \$ (10,632) Bond premiums and discounts are expended in the governmental funds when the bonds are issued, and are capitalized in the statement of net assets.
+This is the amount of premiums capitalized during the current period Repayment of bond principal and the payment to escrow for refunding of debt are reported as expenditures in governmental funds and, thus, have the effect of reducing fund balance because current financial resources have been used.
+For the City as a whole however, the principal payment is and payment to escrow for refunded debt reduces the liabilities in the statement of neal assets and do not result in expenses in the statement of activities.
 The City's bonded debt was reduced because principal payments were made to bond holders and payments were made to escrow for refunded debt.
-Principal payments made General obligation bonds.
+Principal payments made Cemeral obligation bonds.
+Refunding general obligation bonds.
 Loans.
 Loans.
 Loans.
-Loans.
-Loans.
-Loans.
-Loans.
-Loans.
-Interest expense in the statement of activities differs from the amount reported in governmental funds because (1) additional accrited and accrited interest was calculated for bonds, notes payable and capital beases (2) amortization of bond discounts, premiums and refunding losses which are not expended within the fund statements, and (3) additional interest expense was recognized on the accrual of an arbitrage rebale liability which will not be recognized in the governmental funds until the liability is due and payable.
+Interest expense in the statement of activities differs from the amount reported in governmental funds because (1) additional accused and accused interest was realiculated for bonds, notes people and capital beases (2) annotization of lond discounts, premiums and refunding bases which are not expended within the fund statements, and (3) additional interest expense was responsible on the accural or an arbitrage rebate liability which will not be recognized in the governmental funds until the liability is due and payable.
 Increase in accrued interest.
-Bond issue oost.
+Bond issue cost.
 Interest payment on capital lease obligations on the Moscone Convention Center.
 Amortization of bond premiums, discounts and refunding losses.
-Increase in arbitrage relate liability.
+Increase in arbitrage rebate liability.